nasuni-labs/nasuni-api-utilities/README.md

 Use these NMC API scripts to help with reporting and chargeback.

 ## Recharge tracking/Volume Details
-This script can be used as a starting point for billing and recharge reporting.
+This script can be a starting point for billing and recharge reporting.
 This script example provides a report of all volumes in an account.\
 **Required Inputs**: NMC hostname, username, password, reportfile (path to the CSV output file)\
 **Output CSV content**: volume_name, volume_guid, filer_description, filer_serial_number, accessible data, provider\
 **Compatibility**: Nasuni 7.10 or higher required\